Automattic/jetpack/docs/development-environment.md

 * #### Pnpm

-	Pnpm is a Node.js package manager and it's used to install packages that are required to build the Jetpack plugin.
+	Pnpm is a Node.js package manager and it's used to install packages that are required to run development tools and build projects.
 To install it, either run `npm install -g pnpm` or you can [visit the Installation page of the project](https://pnpm.io/installation) for other methods.

 * #### PHP